NicholasWharton/Secure-Password-Manager/README.md

 clientTunnel.py: main client driver program to run the GUI and handle the interactions between the user and server.

+clientMenu.py: Holds all of the application window frames to be switched between.

 serverTunnel.py: main client driver program to run the handle the interactions with the user.
 Though this version connects to the server with a single session.

+handleClients.py: holds the handle client function to process the messages recieved from the client, respond, and manage the stored data.

 (FOR THE 1/13/23 ARCHIVE PROGRAM FILES)